 The Walker School Immersive Dyslexia Program will welcome students for the 2018-19 school year.
-We will serve children in grades 2-4 with dyslexia who have above average academic aptitude and a strong desire to fulfill their abundant potential.
-The program is being developed by renowned consultant Gena Farinholt and experienced speech/language pathologist Sue Rittenberg.
+We will serve children in grades 1 - 5 with dyslexia who have above average academic aptitude and a strong desire to fulfill their abundant potential.
+The program was developed by renowned consultant Gena Farinholt and experienced speech/language pathologist Sue Rittenberg.

 With dedicated support at home and at school, students in the dyslexia program will work and learn within The Walker School's college-preparatory environment, and as the program develops, it is our hope that remediated students will be able to transition into the existing school community.
 In year one, we expect to serve 12-18 students in classes of approximately six students.

 Dedicated classroom spaces and Orton-Gillingham certified teachers will focus on each student's unique gifts to close the gap between cognitive potential and academic achievement.

 We encourage all prospective families to schedule a visit to our campus.
 While we do not have scheduled group tours or Open Houses for our Immersive Dyslexia Program, we offer personal tours every day that school is in session, and we invite you to call our Admission Office to schedule a tour at a time convenient for you.

 To begin the application process, click on the “Apply Now” link above to complete the online application, and submit the $85 non-refundable application fee.
 (You will be prompted to complete a JATP authorization form as part of the application submission; however, applicants to Walker’s Immersive Dyslexia Program do not need to have a JATP exam).

 Please sign the transcript release form found in your online account to request your current school to send us your child’s transcript.

 Please contact our Admission Office for the Immersive Dyslexia Program Parent Statement form and Teacher Evaluation Form.